Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-Open.md

 channels.
 If you'd specify 'selectchannels' as [0, 6 ; 12, 14], then playback
 would happen to device channels zero and six, sound would be captured from
 device channels 12 and 14.
 Please note that channel selection is currently only
-supported on MS-Windows with ASIO sound cards.
-The parameter is silently ignored
+supported on some sound cards.
+The parameter is silently ignored on non-capable
-for non-ASIO operation.
+hardware or driver software.

 'specialFlags' Optional flags: Default to zero, can be or'ed or added together
 with the following flags/settings: